DMorrisonASC/LinkedIn-Easy-Apply-Robot/README.md

 - Uploading resume doesn't work; upload it manually
 - a slight chance that the bot gets stuck in a loop if the job is closed while still applying
 - Small chance that previously applied jobs appear when bot is supposed to ignore applied jobs
-- Have not accounted foir all possible web elements yet.
+- Have not accounted for all possible web elements yet.
 Ex: if bot was not programmed to answer a specific web element and/or the 'locator' breaks(often when LinkedIn changes id and class names)